 How is vascular dementia diagnosed?

-Computed tomography (CT).
-This imaging procedure uses a combination of X-rays and computer technology to produce horizontal, or axial images (often called slices) of the brain.
+CT scan..
+This imaging test uses X-rays and a computer to make images of the brain.
 CT scans are more detailed than general X-rays.

-Electroencephalogram (EEG), a test that measures electrical activity in the brain
+Electroencephalogram (EEG).
+This test measures electrical activity in the brain

-Magnetic resonance imaging (MRI).
-This diagnostic procedure uses a combination of large magnets, radiofrequencies, and a computer to produce detailed images of the brain.
+MRI.
+This test uses large magnets, radiofrequencies, and a computer to make detailed images of the brain.

 Neuropsychological assessments.
-These tests can help distinguish vascular dementia from other types of dementia and Alzheimer's.
+These tests can help sort out vascular dementia from other types of dementia and Alzheimer's.

 Neuropsychiatric evaluation.
-This may be done to rule out a psychiatric condition that may resemble dementia.
+This may be done to rule out a psychiatric condition that may look like dementia.

 How is vascular dementia treated?

-Vascular dementia cannot be cured.
-The primary goal is to treat the underlying conditions that affect the blood flow to the brain.
-Treating these underlying conditions can help to reduce the risk for further damage to brain tissue.
+Vascular dementia can't be cured.
+The main goal is to treat the underlying conditions that affect the blood flow to the brain.
+This can help cut the risk for further damage to brain tissue.

 Such treatments may include:

-- Medications to manage blood pressure, cholesterol, triglycerides, diabetes, and problems with blood clotting
+- Medicines to manage blood pressure, cholesterol, triglycerides, diabetes, and problems with blood clotting

-- Lifestyle modifications, such as following a healthy diet, getting physical activity, quitting smoking, and quitting or decreasing alcohol consumption
+diet, physical activity, quitting smoking, and stopping or decreasing alcohol

-- Medications, such as cholinesterase inhibitors to treat the progression of dementia or antidepressants to help with depression or other symptoms
+- Medicines, such as cholinesterase inhibitors to treat the symptoms of dementia or antidepressants to help with depression or other symptoms